bitbend/bitbend-notify/README.md

 # BitBend OS

-Looking for easy to use backend infrastructure look no further than BitBend OS
+Looking for easy to use data movement infrastructure look no further than BitBend Flow

 Built With 💖 by BitBend